cnbatch/kcptube/README_EN.md

 This limit will not have much impact on application scenarios with small transfer volumes.

 ### Thread Pool
-The thread pool used by kcptube comes from [BS::thread_pool](https://github.com/bshoshany/thread-pool), and has been slightly modified for parallel encryption and decryption processing in multiple connections.
+The thread pool used by kcptube comes from [task-thread-pool](https://github.com/alugowski/task-thread-pool), uses for parallel encryption and decryption processing in multiple connections.

 ### Layouts
 I wrote these codes very casually, wherever I thought of something, I wrote it down, resulting in a messy layout.
 To be precise, it is extremely chaotic.